 18 Comments

-Apr 5Liked by Steve Schmidt
+Apr 5Liked by Steve S

 I lived through these times.
 JFK, MLK and RFK.
 And, 56 years on, they still move me with profound emotion.
 They were ‘existential heroes’.
 Thank you Steve Schmidt for so eloquently reminding us all of the meaning of purpose.
 Abraham, Martin and John (and Bobby).
 Although Abraham was long gone before my time; I miss them all.